Ian1971/jira-issues-importer/README.md

 # Assumptions and prerequisites

-* the migration scripts are written in Python 2.x.
-In particular, they were tested with Python 2.7 on Windows
+* the migration scripts are written in Python 3.x.
+In particular, they were tested with Python 3.7.2 on Windows
-* python modules used are getpass, collections, lxml, htmlentitydefs, dateutil.parser, re, requests, random, time
+* python modules used are getpass, collections, lxml, html.entities, dateutil.parser, re, requests, random, time, asyncio
 * use these scripts at your own risk, no warranties for a correct and successful migration are given
 * it's recommended to test your issue migration first with a test project on Github
 * input to the import script is the XML export file of your JIRA project, see below